j0giwa/autonomous-instant-documents/README.md

 <summary>Click to expand!</summary>

 - Generate LaTeX documents
-- Usable via GUI, TUI and CLI
+- Usable via GUI, TUI (UNIX OS only) and CLI

 ### Planned Features
 <details>
 <summary>Click to expand!</summary>

-- Customisable LaTeX snippets (preconfigured to produce exams and answers)
+- Customisable LaTeX snippets (preconfigured ffor exams and answers)
-- ChatGPT integration to automatically generate new snippets (API-key required)
 - Snippet statistics are saved in a database (for example how often a snipped has been used)
 - Export database to csv
+- ChatGPT integration to automatically generate new snippets (API-key required)

 </details>
 </details>